 SE::DuckDuckGo::Position - Checking website positions by keywords in DuckDuckGo

-Overview of the DuckDuckGo Position parser
+Overview of the scraper

-- All features of the
+- All capabilities of the scraper

 - Supports subdomain search

-- Collecting positions for several domains at once
+- Collecting positions for several domains simultaneously

 Use cases

-- Finding traffic pages of a website
+- Finding traffic pages of a site

 lenta.ru новости